joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

 All the below worksheet problems should be done by pencil/paper.

 #### Worksheets
-- Logical Operator Worksheets
+- Logical Operator Worksheet
 - Syntax Worksheet
 - Relational Operators, Arithmetic Operators, and Type Coercion Worksheet

-The files for these are located under the files section at the top of this page.
+The prompts for these are located under the files section at the top of this page.

 #### Separate Exercises
 1. Make a program, complete with user input validation (for incorrect input), that rounds a decimal value up or down.

   Features:
   - Make sure not to use any `iomanip` features (especially for rounding).
-  - Do not use if-else-else if or switch statements in this exercise.
+  - Only use an if-else or switch statement for validating user input. __DO NOT__ use it for rounding.
   - Scan for an integer type, NOT a decimal value!
   - Allow the user to input three numbers to round.
 This can be done by either three prompts or one line.
   - If the user enters in a value that isn't a floating-type, tell them their input is wrong.

-2. TBD

-NOTE: For both exercises, refrain from using topics covered in later chapters (or outside class).
+NOTE: For this exercise, refrain from using topics covered in later chapters (or outside class).
 Stick with Chapters 1 through 4 material.

 Example outputs can be found in the folder "Example Outputs" under the files section at the top of this page.

 ### Extra Challenges
 If you feel comfortable with all the work we've done so far, I would suggest reading ahead in our book (Chapter 5) because it's a rather hefty chapter.
+Plus, it's one less thing to worry about in the future.

 Other than that, here's a list of resources/practice you may check out (that relate to Chapter 5):
   1. [Loops (look under iteration statements)](http://www.cplusplus.com/doc/tutorial/control/)